The Best Exercises for Knee Joint Pain

 Water running and regular swimming are very effective at strengthening both the muscles surrounding the joints, as well as improving your cardiovascular conditioning.

-I began doing rehabilitation exercises for knee pain after surgery by bicycling.
+I began doing my rehabilitation exercises for my sore knees after surgery by bicycling.

-It is one of the best exercises for knee joint pain because you not only strengthen the musculature around the knee, but it is also a great range of motion exercise getting the tendons and ligaments around the joint stretched out again.
+It is one of the best overall knee pain exercise because you not only strengthen the musculature around the knee, but it is also a great range of motion exercise getting the tendons and ligaments around the joint stretched out again.

 You may feel muscle soreness after your workout but you should not feel pain when you attempt to exercise knee pain away.